 Walczyk is currently Professor of music at Western Oregon University in Monmouth, Oregon where he teaches composition, orchestration, jazz arranging, film scoring, media production, and serves as the Graduate Music Coordinator.
-Walczyk’s students have garnered awards that include the BMI Student Composers Awards, the Oregon Symphony Conti-Connection Composition Competition, and the Oregon Symphony Creative Kids Composition Competition.
-He has served as resident composition instructor and/or guest composer of youth children initiatives with the Oregon Symphony, Portland Youth Philharmonic, and the Metropolitan Learning Center of Portland.
+Walczyk’s students have garnered awards that include the BMI Student Composers Awards, the National Band Association’s Young Composers Jazz Composition Contest, the Oregon Symphony Conti-Connection Composition Competition, and the Oregon Symphony Creative Kids Composition Competition.
+He has served as resident composition instructor and/or guest composer of young composer initiatives with the Oregon Symphony, Portland Youth Philharmonic, the International School of Brussels, Belgium, and the Metropolitan Learning Center of Portland.
 Walczyk has also served as guest composer at Indiana University, University of Oklahoma, Mary Washington University, University of South Carolina, University of North Texas, Stephen F. Austin State University, and University of Kansas.
 Walczyk was selected as Western Oregon University’s Faculty Excellence Award (1998-99) and the Academic Outstanding Advisor of the Year (2006-07).
 As one of 13 faculty members nationwide, Walczyk was awarded the Certificate of Merit for Outstanding Faculty Advisor from the National Academic Advising Association (2008-09).

 His works have been selected for participation by the MidAmerican Center for Contemporary Music at Bowling Green State University, Tutti New Music Festival at Denison University, Ernest Bloch Composers Symposium, College Band Directors National Association (Virginia Chapter) Symposiums XXVI and XXXIII, Southeastern League of Composers, College Music Society, and national conferences of the Society of Composers, Inc., and the North American Saxophone Alliance.
 His works have been featured throughout Europe, Asia, South America and North America and at new music festivals in the United States, Holland, Belgium, the Ukraine, Japan, Taiwan, and Peru.

-Walczyk’s recordings include Concerto Gaucho – Kiev Philharmonic (ERMMedia vol. 13), Voices From The Water – Czech Philharmonic (ERMMedia vol. 12), Celebration Fanfare – Kiev Philharmonic (ERMMedia vol. 5), Delphic Suite – Portland Youth Philharmonic (Albany Records), Capriccio – Seattle Symphony Orchestra (MMC Recordings, Limited), Octet Comparsas – Hutchins Consort, Celebration Fanfare – Musashino Academia Musicae (Brain Company Limited BOCD-7329); and multiple jazz compositions and arrangements by the Art Abrams Swing Machine Big Band (AYA Records).
-Walczyk’s Voices From The Water was nominated for two JPFrecording awards: Best Classical Orchestral Album and Best Contemporary Classical Song of the year.
+Walczyk’s recordings include Concerto Gaucho – Kiev Philharmonic (ERMMedia vol. 13), Voices From The Water – Czech Philharmonic (ERMMedia vol. 12), Celebration Fanfare – Kiev Philharmonic (ERMMedia vol. 5), Delphic Suite – Portland Youth Philharmonic (Albany Records), Capriccio – Seattle Symphony Orchestra (MMC Recordings, Limited), Octet Comparsas – Hutchins Consort, Celebration Fanfare – Musashino Academia Musicae (Brain Company Limited BOCD-7329); multiple jazz compositions and arrangements by the Art Abrams Swing Machine Big Band (AYA Records); and more than a dozen recordings for wind band.
+Walczyk’s Voices From The Water was nominated for two JPF recording awards: Best Classical Orchestral Album and Best Contemporary Classical Song of the year.
 To see a complete discography please visit Keveli Music Discography.

 Walczyk’s compositions are published by Keveli Music.
 For all recent and upcoming events, including commissions, recordings, new releases, and RSS feeds, please visit the Keveli Music website.